moveit/moveit.ros.org/documentation/plugins/index.markdown

 <a name="MoveItSensorManager"></a>
 ## moveit_sensor_manager::MoveItSensorManager

 This plugin is used to integrade sensores into the planning process.
+Defined in: [sensor_manager.h](https://github.com/ros-planning/moveit/blob/kinetic-devel/moveit_core/sensor_manager/include/moveit/sensor_manager/sensor_manager.h)

 ### Usage